Start an LLC in Oregon

 3. Submit LLC Articles of Organization

-To fill out the form, you’ll need to provide the following information about your LLC:
+To complete the Articles, you’ll need to provide the following information:

 • Duration.
-Check a box to indicate whether your LLC has a known end date or not.
+Check a box to signify whether your LLC has a known end date or not.

-• Registered agent.
-This is someone designated to accept service of process on behalf of your LLC.
+• Registered Agent.
+The person or company designated to accept service of process on behalf of your LLC.

-• Registered office.
-This must be a physical address in Oregon where your registered agent is present during office hours.
+• Registered Office.
+The physical address in Oregon where your registered agent is present during business hours.

-• Professional services.
-This is for PLLCs (LLCs that provide a state-licensed service like law or medicine).
+• Professional Services.
+This is only for PLLCs (LLCs that provide a state-licensed service like law or medicine).

 • Organizer.
 Whoever is preparing and signing the document.